Running Pipelines

 Validating Incoming Requests

-Credentials and project variables are also available in webhook expressions, which is useful for performing custom authentication.
-Let’s say our external system adds an X-Auth-Token
+Credentials and Project variables are also available in webhook expressions, which is useful for performing custom authentication.
+Let’s say our external system adds an X-Auth-Token header to webhook requests, and we want to validate that this token equals a secret value.

-. - In the webhook job, use the following expression in the Validator field to check that the
+2. In the webhook Job, use the following expression in the Validator field to check that the X-Auth-Token header matches the credential value:

 credential("my_cred").token == headers["x-auth-token"]

-syntax, so an equivalent validator can be created by using a project variable instead:
+Project variables can be accessed using the vars. syntax, so an equivalent validator can be created by using a Project variable instead:

 vars.my_cred == headers["x-auth-token"]

 Some webhook systems use basic authentication.
-To validate these requests, use the Credential field of a webhook job.
+To validate these requests, use the Credential field of a webhook Job.
 This field should be a username/password type of credential.
 The parsing of the username and password is performed automatically behind the scenes, so you don’t need to write an expression for this case.

-Finally, for systems that don’t provide an authentication mechanism, you can configure an IP whitelist for a webhook job.
+Finally, for systems that don’t provide an authentication mechanism, you can configure an IP whitelist for a webhook Job.
 Any requests not matching the whitelisted IPs will be rejected with a 401 status code.

 Controlling the Webhook Response

-Since some systems require that webhook endpoints return specific status codes, you can override the success status code in the job.
+Since some systems require that webhook endpoints return specific status codes, you can override the success status code in the Job.
 This code will be returned if the webhook successfully executed, which may not mean that the request created a run, for example if the Condition expression evaluated to false.
-To force an incoming webhook to always return a specific status code, even when errors occur, you can turn on the Ignore Errors field.
+To force an Incoming Webhook to always return a specific status code, even when errors occur, you can turn on the Ignore Errors field.

 Disabling Jobs

-When a job is disabled, it will never run, even if it has a scheduled trigger type.
+When a Job is disabled, it will never run, even if it has a scheduled trigger type.
 The Run button will be disabled in the application, and calls to the API will return an error code.

-Scheduled jobs can also be configured to be automatically disabled when any runs fail.
+Scheduled Jobs can also be configured to be automatically disabled when any runs fail.

 Getting Outputs From a Run

-After a pipeline is finished executing, its evaluated outputs are available from the run history page as well as from the API.
+After a Pipeline is finished executing, its evaluated outputs are available from the run history page as well as from the API.

 To view outputs from the application, open the run from the Run History page, then select Outputs from the dropdown at the top.